Chapter 4 Nature

 Stress / Relaxation — Two complete opposites!

 What magic drug can suddenly reverse the very effect it had minutes before?
-The truth is that porn neither relieves boredom and stress or promotes concentration and relaxation.
+The truth is that porn neither relieves boredom and stress nor promotes concentration and relaxation.
 If you think about it, what other types of occasions are there in our lives, bar sleep?
-If you have ideas of toning down to other types of ’realistic’ or ’soft’ genres of porn, please note the content of this book applies to all porn, print, webcams, pay-per-views, chat, live shows, etc. The human body is the most sophisticated object on the planet, but no species, even the lowest amoeba or worm, survives without knowing the difference between food and poison.
+If you have ideas of toning down to other types of ‘realistic’ or ‘soft’ genres of porn, please note that the content of this book applies to all porn — print, webcams, pay-per-view, chat, live shows, etc. The human body is the most sophisticated object on the planet, but no species, even the lowest amoeba or worm, survives without knowing the difference between food and poison.

 Through natural selection our minds and bodies have developed techniques for rewarding actions that multiply and sustain humanity.
-They’re not prepared for supernormal stimuli that are bigger, brighter and edgier than anything found in nature, even the most muted two dimensional image causes us to become aroused.
-But repeatably look at the same image and you won’t be.
+They’re not prepared for supernormal stimuli that are bigger, brighter and edgier than anything found in nature, since even the most muted two-dimensional image causes us to become aroused.
+But repeatedly look at the same image and you won’t be.
 In real life, checks and balances ensure you do something else but internet porn has no such limiter, causing you to spend your life in a virtual harem!

 It’s a fallacy that physically and mentally weak people become users, the lucky ones being those who found their first instance repulsive and are cured for life.
 Alternatively, they aren’t mentally prepared to go through the severe learning process of fighting to get themselves hooked, fears of ‘getting caught’ or not being technical enough to operate browser privacy settings.
 Perhaps the most tragic part of the whole business relates to teenagers — skilled in finding material and covering their tracks — who start in increasing number.

 Enjoying internet porn is an illusion.
 Jumping from genre to genre, merely keeping our novelty ‘monkey’ within the ‘red line’ of ‘safe’ porn genres in order to get our dopamine fix.
 Like heroin addicts, all they’re really enjoying is the ritual of relieving those pangs.